Fruit Salad with Cream (1 Cup)

 Portion Control

-Reduce the serving size of your fruit salad to manage the overall carbohydrate intake.
+Be mindful of the portion size of your fruit salad to manage the amount of sugar intake.

 Find Glucose response for your favourite foods